SocNavData/SocNav3/README.md

 ### Model training

-Before training a model, the labeled dataset has to be split into train/validation/test sets as explained in section _Dataset_.
+Before training a model, the labeled dataset has to be split into train/validation/test sets as explained in section [Dataset](#dataset).
 Each trajectory in these sets is converted into a sequence of 1-D vectors that is used as input of the RNN.
 These vectors include trajectory features, metric-based features and an ad-hoc context embedding.

 The context embeddings are generated using queries to a large language model (LLM), which converts each context description into numerical representations.
 These embeddings capture variables related to factors such as task urgency, risk, and importance.
 The quantization of these variables is pre-computed and stored in CSV files.
 We provide four different quantization files (available at [SocNav3_all_data/contexts](https://www.dropbox.com/scl/fo/5t8b6an13kge3a9sbw8eg/AM1GltxDRaYpsbi0jtn91E4?rlkey=s9ybki84pq56xnopler2m9ryw&st=x42myq1y&dl=0)), each corresponding to the outputs of a different LLM.